Medications for Guttate Psoriasis

 Surgery for Guttate Psoriasis

 Although unproven by large controlled studies, a tonsillectomy (procedure to remove the tonsils) for patients with chronic guttate psoriasis due to streptococcal infections in the tonsils may be helpful.

 Guttate psoriasis may not be preventable.
 However, complications or further flare-ups may be reduced by avoiding anything that triggers a psoriasis outbreak.
 For example, anyone with psoriasis should try to minimize all forms of skin trauma, such as scratching or vigorous rubbing, which may lead to new psoriatic lesions on previously unaffected areas.
 This is known as the Koebner phenomenon.

-The association between streptococcal infections and guttate psoriasis cannot be overemphasized.
+The association between streptococcal infections and guttate psoriasis is clear, so:

 - Early detection and treatment of such infections may prevent an acute flare-up of the skin disease.
-Tonsil swabs should be obtained and cultured in patients who are susceptible to psoriasis and have a sore throat.
+Some doctors recommend antibiotic therapy for sore throat in people who are susceptible to guttate psoriasis outbreaks.

 Outlook for Guttate Psoriasis

 - Although guttate psoriasis usually clears up within a few weeks, it may also be the first step to chronic plaque psoriasis.